ClickBank has been around for a long time.

 ClickBank sells both digital products and some physical ones too.

 But the thing is these are all brand names you probably won’t recognize.
+If you’re exclusively looking to work with a high-profile online retailer, ClickBank probably ain’t the one.

 You might have seen some of them in your social media feed or in pop-ups via retargeting campaigns, but that’s it.